Eva Collins

-Eva Collins was an English snooker and billiards player.
-She was runner-up in the 1930 British Women's Billiards Championship, and in its successor tournament, the Women's Professional Billiards Championship in 1931.
+Eva Elsie Collins Parsons (29 Jul 1887–c.
+Oct 1972) was an English snooker and billiards player.
+She was runner-up in the 1930 British Women's Billiards Championship and in its successor tournament, the Women's Professional Billiards Championship in 1931.

 Early life and billiards career

-Eva Collins was the daughter of professional billiards player George Collins, who was the all-England billiards champion in 1877 and 1888.
+Eva Collins was born in London, England, on 29 July 1887.
+She was the daughter of Sarah Grace Haydon and professional billiards player George Alfred Collins, who was the all-England billiards champion in 1877 and 1888.
 Her sister, Ella Collins, was also a pioneering women's billiards player.

-She started learning to play in July 1902, and a few months later, at the age of 12, was the subject of an article in the Portsmouth Evening News for beating a boy of 16 in a billiards match.
+She started learning to play in July 1902, and a few months later, at the age of 12, she was the subject of an article in the Portsmouth Evening News for beating a boy of 16 in a billiards match.

-In 1906, Collins played two series of billiards exhibition matches against "Madame Strebor," a pseudonym used by an unknown woman player who had toured with John Roberts Jr. The series held at Burroughes Hall finished 7–5 in favour of Madame Strebor.
+In 1906, Collins played two series of billiards exhibition matches against "Madame Strebor," a pseudonym used by an unknown woman player who had toured with John Roberts Jr. The series held at Burroughes Hall finished 7–5 in favor of Madame Strebor.
 Shortly afterward, Collins won 15 of 24 matches against Strebor in Manchester.